keplerlab/enhant/docs/source/index.rst

 -  Bookmark moments (to mark an important part of the meeting)

--  Capture screenshots (to take a timestamped screenshot of the tab)
+-  Capture screenshots of entire screen or selected area.

 -  Take notes (to take manual notes using your voice along with when it was taken)

 -  Use voice commands such as "Take screenshot" or "Bookmark Moment" to do the same.

--  Select text on the page to add it as a note.
+-  Select area / text on the page to add it as a note.

 -  Download meeting data (which contains above mentioned bookmarks, screenshots and notes in .txt and .pdf file along with meeting transcript)

+- Delete a note from the timeline.

 -  Annotate within tab